net-commons/common-logging/readme.txt

 http://github.com/net-commons/common-logging
 http://netcommon.sf.net/

+Note: Common.Logging is also available via NuGet; visit http://nuget.org and search using "Common.Logging" for details.

 1. INTRODUCTION

 Provides a simple logging abstraction to switch between different logging implementations.
-There is current support for log4net (1.2.11, 1.2.10 and 1.2.9), NLog (1.0, 2.0), Enterprise Library logging 3.1,
+There is current support for log4net (1.2.11, 1.2.10 and 1.2.9), NLog (1.0, 2.0), and
-Enterprise Library logging 4.1, and Enterprise Library 5.0
+Enterprise Library logging (3.1, 4.1, and 5.0)

-Additionally Common.Logging comes with a set of base classes making integration of any log system a breeze.
+Additionally Common.Logging comes with a set of base classes making the integration of any log system a breeze.

 2. KNOWN ISSUES